 Carn Lês Boel has a strong feeling of spirit and the presence of ancient beings - hallowed space.
-It feels connected with the whole wide world, having an oceanic panorama to the south, west and north, with Africa and the Americas over the horizon.
+It feels connected with the whole wide world, with an oceanic panorama to the south, west and north, with Africa and the Americas over the horizon.
 Yet it is otherworldly, deep and dimensional.
 It's worth settling down, closing your eyes and spending some time there.
 It has a lot of inner light.
-It's quite welcoming, at least to those who are open to it, even though exposed to the winds.
+It's quite welcoming, at least to those who are open to it, even though it is exposed to the winds.

 It is aligned with Avebury, Glastonbury Tor, the Hurlers stone circle in East Cornwall and Carn Brea in East Penwith, on the Michael Line.
 Progress that alignment southwestwards along a great circle route and you'll come to the Mayalands of Yucatan, Mexico.

 To me, this is one of the most special places in Penwith.
 I go there occasionally at particular moments in life when I need to hear the 'still, small voice' or step out of my everyday world.
 I find it pulls me inward into a deep place inside.
 So approach it with respect, stay there awhile, and you might well find that you receive a gift of grace in your heart and soul.
 Here you'll share space with gulls and cormorants, peregrine falcons, seals, sometimes dolphins - and a sense of infinity.